WellFiredDevelopment/dotGuacamoleDocumentation/sphinx/source/api/classes/class_wellfired_guacamole_unity_editor_platform_unityplatformprovider.rst

     **Description**

-        Call this method to be returned the full path to a relative personal file
+        Call this method to be returned the full path to a relative personal file.
+If your personal data is located at /path/to/your/personal/data, then calling the function with "Images/Doges.jpeg" will return /path/to/your/personal/data/Images/Doge.jpg.

     **Parameters**